Power over Ethernet: Powering devices

 Class 4 can only be used by IEEE 802.3at (Type 2) devices, requiring valid Class 2 and Mark 2 currents for the power-up stages.
 An 802.3af device presenting a Class 4 current is non-compliant and, instead, will be treated as a Class 0 device.

 Configuration via Ethernet LLDP

 Link Layer Discovery Protocol (LLDP) is a layer-2 Ethernet protocol for managing devices.
 LLDP allows an exchange of information between PSE and a PD.
 This information is formatted in type–length–value (TLV) format.
-PoE standards define TLV structures used by PSE and PDs to signal and negotiate available power.
+PoE standards define TLV structures used by PSEs and PDs to signal and negotiate available power.